jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Cold will come.
 Honk is heard.
 My flock close.
 I say danger in deep water.

-#### Mammoth Gathering
+#### Mammoth Problems

 I am walking on grass.
 I am walking on path.
 My family follows.

-I see trees.
+I see some trees.
 That is good.
 Trees have bees.
 That is good.
 Trees with bees start the path.
 Smell of flowers.
 That is good.
 Means on time.
 Easy walking.
 That is good.
 Means on path.
 Path will take us there.
 I learned from my matriarch.
 Following lessons means life.

 Family is behind.
-Are we all still here?
+Are we all still together?

 Yes, yes, yes, yes, yes...All ten say yes.

-We are on path.
-Trees are thick.
-Cannot see far.
-Look for danger.
-Listen for danger.
+I saw look for danger!
+Listen for danger!

 All say listening.
 That is good.

 It is so hot! says Sarah.
 Can we go back?

-No. We used too much energy.
+No. We need minerals.
 We can stop.
 Here is water.
 Use your trunk.
 Take up water.
 Spray on back.
 Just like that.
 This will help.

-What is this? says Sarah.
-I touch.
-It is round.
-I smell.
-It is fresh.
-I taste.
-It is sweet.
-It is food.
-We can eat.
-There are not many.
-Give to kids.
+Sarah is playing with wood stick.
+I pick up wood log.
+Kids come to play.
+They can not pick up sticks.
+I teach them.
+We play together with sticks.

+I smell something different.
 I walk.
 I see bones.
 Old bones.
-I have not seen these before.
-My trunk lifts.
+These are new bones.
+I lift my trunk.
 I smell.
-The smell is wrong.
+The smell is different.
 I turn forward.
 We must go.
 The family depends.
 But my legs are tight.

 We must go.
-Look for danger.
-Listen for danger.
+Look for danger!
+Listen for danger!

 Grass will be there.
 Clay will be there.
 Others will be there.
 The family walks behind me.
-Follow the path.
+Follow my path.

+We keep walking.

 Bees are many.
 That is different.
 Flower scent is stronger.
 That is different.
 Path is muddy.
 That is different.
 Keep on path.
 Trees are thick.
 That is different.
 Path will take us there.
 We must go.

 Air is so hot! says Tim.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
 Do like me.
 Fur falls off.
 This will help.
 Trees means no sun.
 That is good.
-Trees mean no wind that is bad.
+Trees mean no wind.
+That is bad.
 We must go.

-Listen for danger.
+We walk the path.
 The trees are many.

 STOP!
 Look for danger.
 Listen for danger.